 Stage 1: Requirements Definition

 Following our initial discussions, a Company Key will be created for the your delegates in order that they may complete our online Negotiation Diagnostic Profile™.
 One of the positive effects of this is the engendering of a sense of ownership and influence with regards the training solution.
-This in turn leads to greater acceptance and internalisation of the deliverables, rather than the program merely being something that senior management make compulsory.
+This in turn leads to greater acceptance and internalization of the deliverables, rather than the program merely being something that senior management make compulsory.
 Results from the Negotiation Diagnostic Profile™ will be made available to the client via email in graphical form, and a follow up conversation to debrief on what we have discovered.
 We often uncover structural or other organisational symptoms that fall outside of the remit of negotiation collaboration.
-Whilst suggestions can be made to your organisation in these areas extraneous to negotiation, we prefer to focus our conversation on the negotiation opportunity at hand.
+Whilst suggestions can be made to your organization in these areas extraneous to negotiation, we prefer to focus our conversation on the negotiation opportunity at hand.

 Stage 2: Solution Specification

 After discussing the results with the client sponsor, and having our questions answered we will be in a position to start selecting the most relevant modules from our Value Creation Framework™.
-This approach enables us to customise the training agenda to include only those modules that are most relevant to the your organisation and that we believe will lead to the creation of long term commercial value.
+This approach enables us to customize the training agenda to include only those modules that are most relevant to the your organization and that we believe will lead to the creation of long term commercial value.
 The appropriate level of depth will also be determined for each module.
-Depending on the level of negotiation capability required by your organisation, we will either proceed directly on to producing a proposal, or we will consult further in order to fully integrate our processes and supporting tools.
+Depending on the level of negotiation capability required by your organization, we will either proceed directly on to producing a proposal, or we will consult further in order to fully integrate our processes and supporting tools.

 Stage 3: Solution Design

 After your sign-off on the solution (we will present our order form and standard terms and conditions) together with the your purchase order, we will be able to create a detailed training agenda and begin work on the creation of customised case studies.
-Case studies are customised to suit not only your industry, but also to accurately reflect the current detailed commercial challenges that negotiators face whilst negotiating for your organisation.
+Case studies are customised to suit not only your industry, but also to accurately reflect the current detailed commercial challenges that negotiators face whilst negotiating for your organization.
 For each case study we will require roughly 2 hours of time from one of your senior negotiators, in order to extract the relevant case study information.
 This interview is usually conducted over the phone.
 Should you wish to integrate our in-depth negotiation templates and tools from our Value Creation Framework™ into their existing internal negotiation preparation and review cycles, we would require additional consulting time.
 Delegates will be required to complete all relevant on-line thinking preference profiles in ample time prior to the training date.